AU-CS-499-Spring-2020/sustainability-website/Journal.md

  Kyle - Worked on adding location markers and descriptions to the interactive map Kyle - Updated contact info, email links, CSS link color, map GPS boundaries, main page info and external links

+ Feb 25 -

+ Kyle - Added contest page with Google Sheets embedded and updated nav bar with links to it